-“The battlefield demands blood and nothing but blood.
-But in the 21st century, one cannot follow the bloody footprints of the 20th century.”
+“The battlefield demands blood and nothing else.
+However, in the 21st century we cannot follow the tracks reeking of blood of the 20th century.”

 Lev Shlosberg gets the Gilel Storch Award for his outstanding contribution to the promotion of humanist values